 1. Create an outstanding social media presence

-Millions of people around the world are connected through social media.
+Billions of people around the world are connected through social media.
 Be creative, look for opportunities, and ensure you have a strong social media presence.
 How can you do that?
-Here’s a list –
+Here are some tips –